jeremyf/twn/README.md

   - [X] Tags are things to roll first, as they may influence UWP
   - [X] Tags apply Twn::Constraint
 - [ ] Work on induction of Traveller traits from SWN entries
+- [ ] Create concept of Composite Attribute; The SwnWorldTags is a composite attribute, in that it has two implicit SwnWorldTag objects associated with it.
+I see something similar as necessary for the Trade Codes.